Singular holomorphic foliations by curves. III: Zero Lelong numbers: Geometry of singular flow boxes

-Let $\X'$ be the set of all $x\in\X$ such that the polygon $\Pi_x$ is unbounded and $\Pi_x$ contains a disc of radius $r_1,$ \end{definition} \begin{remark} \rm If $\Pi_x$ contains a disc of radius $r_1,$ then $\Pi^{r_1}_x\not=\varnothing.$ Roughly speaking, the fact that the convex polygon $\Pi_x$ contains a disc of radius $r_1$ means that $\Pi_x$ is non-degenerate (i.e., not so thin).
-In Section \ref{S:Main-estimates}, we can obtain good estimates on Poisson kernel only for non-degenerate $\Pi_x.$
+This inequality implies the second assertion for $0<r_1\ll ( \max_{1\leq j\leq n}|\lambda_j|^{-1}) \log(1+r'_0).$ \endproof \begin{definition} \rm Let $\X'$ be the set of all $x\in\X$ such that the convex polygon $\Pi_x$ contains a disc of radius $2r_1.$ \end{definition} \begin{remark} \rm Roughly speaking, the fact that the convex polygon $\Pi_x$ contains a disc of radius $2r_1$ means that $\Pi_x$ is non-degenerate (i.e., not so thin).
+In Section \ref{S:Main-estimates}, we can obtain good estimates on Poisson kernel only for such polygons.